who is the little audio company?

 I mentioned influences earlier.
 One of them being Bob Griffin, who was one of Birmingham's genuine, independent hi-fi dealers, and always had been, as far back as I can remember.
 Bob left a gaping chasm when he passed on, and I've always wanted to try and recreate that truly independent hi-fi retail experience that Birmingham has lacked ever since.

-My second influence is an odd one.
+My second influence is an odd one, but I'm going to put it out there anyway.
 Ricky Gervais.
 On social media, among his many humanitarian posts, he comes up with the odd inspirational post, one of which was, "if you do what you love every day, you can't fail".
 So if this business fails, I'm suing Ricky Gervais.

 Even more oddly, one of Gervais' characters from his brilliant sitcom 'Derek' also inspired me.
-It was a character I never liked throughout the series, as he was always hanging around the old people's home with nothing better to do than drink lager and make crude comments that always went too far - I never saw the need for the character, he seemed out of place and just plain wrong.
+It was a character I never liked throughout the first viewing of the series, as he was always hanging around the old people's home with nothing better to do than drink lager and make crude comments that always went too far - I never saw the need for the character, he seemed out of place and just plain wrong.
 Until the very last episode that was.
 During the short interviews with each character about their life, he stated, "I'm not a failure because I didn't succeed, I'm a failure because I didn't try".
-The look on his face when he said it was truly moving for me, and it instantly validated the character.
+The look on his face when he said it was truly moving for me, and it instantly validated the character and all that came before.
 Anyway, that saying really inspired me to taking the chance, with no regrets, regardless of what the future holds.

-Of course, starting a company supplying “luxury” products during Brexit probably wasn’t going to provide the best of starts, but hey, from here, the only way is up!
+Of course, starting a company supplying “luxury” products during Brexit probably wasn’t going to provide the best of starts, but hey, we're here now, so let's make the best of it.

 Thanks for making it to the end!
 Feel free to browse the website, email email@example.com or call 0121 638 0721 or 0753 888 169 for help or to arrange an audition.
 We are a 15 minute walk from New Street Station, or a few minutes on the tram system that runs between New Street and Wolverhampton.